atlanmod/mondo-openbim-benchmark/README/README.md

 ### Well formedness rules
 This benchmark involves validating the set of well-formedness [rules]() over a given model, model that conforms to the IFC Ecore metamodel
 (1).
-An Ecore metamodel is provided, coming from the open-source [BIMServer](https://github.com/opensourceBIM/BIMserver)project.
+An Ecore metamodel is provided, coming from the open-source [BIMServer](https://github.com/opensourceBIM/BIMserver) project.
 The well-formedness rules are given in EXPRESS format and are meant to be translated to the query technology under evaluation.

 ### IFC2BIMXML
 This benchmark involves performing the translation of a full IFC model into the BIMXML format.